n4ru/1vyrain/README.md

 3. Follow the on-screen instructions.
 4. That's it!

-Don't be alarmed if your ThinkPad/ThinkLight power cycles a few times after a flash.
-That is *normal*!
+Don't be alarmed if your ThinkPad/ThinkLight power cycles a few times after a flash, or you get a CRC Security error.
+That is *normal* and will go away after another restart!

 **NOTE:** This will NOT modify your EC.
 You are safe to flash your EC with the battery or keyboard mod at any time as long as you are on a version compatible with the EC mod (check compatibility [here](https://github.com/hamishcoleman/thinkpad-ec#compatibilty-warning)).
 Both IVprep and 1vyrain will only modify the BIOS region!
 You can safely use this image to update to the latest modded BIOS without losing your EC mod!